cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # Elliptic Curve VOPRF

-Let G be a group with two distinct hash functions H_1 and H_2 that map arbitrary input onto G. Let L be the security parameter.
+Let G be a group with two distinct hash functions H_1 and H_2, where H_1 maps arbitrary input onto G and H_2 maps arbitrary input to a fixed-length output, e.g., SHA256.
+Let L be the security parameter.
 Let x be the signer's private key, and Y = xG be its corresponding public key.
 Let t be the requestor's input to the VOPRF protocol.
 (Commonly, it is generated as a random L-bit string, though this is not required.)
 The protocol works by having the requestor randomly blind